ArnaudBan/widget-embed-latest-tweets/readme.txt

 == Changelog ==

+= 0.3.1 =

+* Debug the 0.3 version, sorry for that
+* Add the uninstall.php file for a clean unistallation of the plugin

 = 0.3 =

 * You can authentified your widget and get read of the Twitter's API limitation from anonymous request